RohanNathHERE/Portfolio/README.md

 - Professional and minimalistic design
 - Fully responsive for mobile and desktop
-- Sections for About, Research, Publications, Projects, Blog, and Contact
+- Sections for About, Research, Publications and Contact
 - Easy to customize

 ## Getting Started